hawkrives/junqi/doc/Objeq-Reference.md

 3) The third Step processes the Working Set and filters those Items by a country property, resulting in a Result Set whose country must match the String 'Germany'.

 ## Query Step
-A Query Step consists of one of four refinements.
-The first is a Predicate that is used to filter your Source Set, the second is a Selector for drilling into the filtered results, the third is a Collator for ordering the results, and the fourth is an Aggregator for processing the Working Set into a single result.
+A Query Step consists of one of five refinements.
+The first is a Predicate that is used to filter your Source Set, the second is a Selector for drilling into the filtered results, the third is a Grouper to isolate the results for future sorting and aggregation, the fourth is a Collator for ordering the results, and the fifth is an Aggregator for processing the Working Set into a single result.
 The basic grammar for a Query is as follows:

 ```
 Query